2K's Asset Review & Management

 Every asset that ships in a 2K game, every model, background, logo, athlete likeness, brand mark, and piece of third-party content must be reviewed and approved before it reaches players.
 That review process sits at the intersection of legal, production, and game development, and it runs on a tight timeline tied to annual release schedules.

-When this project began, 2K was running that process on software that hadn't been meaningfully updated in years.
-The platform had accumulated significant technical and UX debt, the workflow was fragmented across siloed teams using different tools, and error rates were high enough to slow production across the entire publishing operation.
+When this project began, 2K was using outdated software that had accumulated significant technical and UX debt; the workflow was fragmented across siloed teams using different tools, and error rates were slowing production.
 The business case for replacing it was clear.

 Challenge

 The existing system was failing on multiple fronts simultaneously.
-Production teams were creating tickets manually, one at a time, for assets that arrived in batches of hundreds.
-This process created fatigue, errors, and delays during the most time-pressured moments of game development.
-Legal users, who needed to compare assets against source material and route approvals to outside counsel, were resorting to email to share sensitive content because the platform gave them no better option.
-And the interface itself had accumulated so much debt that new users struggled to orient themselves even after repeated use.
+Production was creating tickets manually for assets that arrived in batches of hundreds.
+This process created fatigue, errors, and delays.
+Legal users, who needed to compare assets against source material and consult with outside counsel, were resorting to email to share sensitive content because the platform gave them no better option.
+The interface itself had accumulated so much debt and bloat that new users struggled to orient themselves even after repeated use.

 The combined effect wasn't just user frustration.
 Errors in the legal review process carried real downstream risk.
 Production delays in asset approval created bottlenecks that cascaded into release timelines.
-This was an operational problem with measurable business consequences, and the existing software had no path to fixing it incrementally; it needed to be replaced.
+This was an operational problem with measurable business consequences.

 My Role

-Directed the full research program: 8 user interviews, 26 surveys, 5 screen recordings, a heuristic evaluation of the existing product, and a live contextual inquiry during a late-night production crunch.
+⬩ Directed the full research program: user interviews, surveys, screen recordings, a heuristic evaluation of the existing product, and a live contextual inquiry.

-Architected the core ticket system and Kanban-based flow structure, including color-coded stage tracking and bulk CSV import.
+⬩ Architected the core ticket system and Kanban-based flow structure.

 Strategy